samcofer/sol-eng-docker/README.md

 # Getting Started

+First you need a license!
+Mosey on over to `#support` and ask for a dev license key for the product you are interested in testing against.
+You need to be sure that the license key will run in a hypervisor (i.e. Docker).

+Then export the variable as `RSC_LICENSE`, `RSP_LICENSE`, or `RSPM_LICENSE`, as the case may be.

 There are several users scripted into the systems at the outset.
 These users are in the [users](./cluster/users) file.
 They are `user pass` combinations.